 - 1. Press the button at the top right of the instrument to open the top door. - 2.
+If the sample stage already contains a plate holder or slide holder, remove it. - 3.
 With the A1 label at the top left (as shown), insert the slide holder in the sample stage.